aniketpatil0810/EDA_Using_SQL/README.md

 <img src="https://github.com/aniketpatil0810/EDA_Using_SQL/blob/main/project_snapshots/5.2.png" alt="solution" width="600">
 * Question 5.4 <br>
 #### Create a procedure to display all customers handled by an employee
---> This procedure retrieves and displays all customers handled by a specific employee based on their employee number
+--> This procedure retrieves and displays all customers handled by a specific employee based on their employee number <br>
 <img src="https://github.com/aniketpatil0810/EDA_Using_SQL/blob/main/project_snapshots/5.4.png" alt="solution" width="600">
 * Question 6.1 <br>
 #### Find customers who placed more than 5 orders
---> Retrieve customers who have placed more than 5 orders to identify frequent buyers
+--> Retrieve customers who have placed more than 5 orders to identify frequent buyers <br>
 <img src="https://github.com/aniketpatil0810/EDA_Using_SQL/blob/main/project_snapshots/6.1.png" alt="solution" width="600">
 * Question 6.3 <br>
 #### Show employees with more than 3 customers assigned